ShaharBenIshay/Linear-Quanitization-Deep-Learning-Models/README.md

 ![Quantization_error](https://github.com/ShaharBenIshay/Linear-Quanitization-Deep-Learning/assets/93884611/c784ae2f-e0eb-4202-95c8-7945b3d1bef6)

-Example will clarify this process:
+**Example** will clarify this process: Linear-Quanitization-Deep-Learning-Models/QuantizeExample.ipynb

 ## So how does this "Linear Quantization" effect memory usage & performance of our model ?